The Intersection of Marketing Trends and COVID-19

 To that end, customers also want communications to be personalized to them.
 It stands to reason that the absolute deluge of marketing correspondence forces people to tune most of it out, so finding any way of standing out in the crowd is important.
 This also coincides with the ongoing marketing trends wherein marketers send COVID-specific communication to customers, informing them of their business’s precautionary measures and potential charitable work.
 It can be easy to get lost in industry lingo, even when writing B2C.
 However, it’s up to marketers to find ways to reach customers that are simple and empathetic—even if they’re not trying to sell anything.

 Why Such Paradigm Shift

-Every company has been forced to adapt to the COVID-19 pandemic, and that often means a serious reevaluation of marketing efforts to better communicate with customers.
+Every company has been forced to adapt to the COVID-19 pandemic, and that often means a serious reevaluation of marketing trends and efforts to better communicate with customers.
 While sales are down in most industries, new marketing technologies can also play a part in appealing to audiences and fulfilling needs without being overt and pushy.